fredericbarthelet/homebridge-smappee/readme.md

 Fields:
 * "accessory": Must always be "HomebridgeSmappee" (required)
 * "name": Can be anything (required)
+* "password": Password used to logon to smappee hub. **admin** is the default password.
 * "ip" : IP Address of your smappee energy monitor.
 In your Smappee application, go to Main menu > Smappee and click on the `SN XXXXXXXXXXXX`.
 * "switch_id": ID of your switch.
 This information can be found using your browser on `http://<IP-SMAPPEE>/smappee.html`.
 Login